sulfo/xml-sitemap-feed/readme.txt

 == Changelog ==

+= 3.8.5 =
+* xLanguage support thanks to Daniele Pelagatti
+* new FILTER HOOK `robotstxt_sitemap_url` for any translate and url changing plugins.
+* BUGFIX: Decimal separator cannot be a comma!

 = 3.8.3 =
 * filter external URLs inserted by plugins like Page Links To (thanks, Francois)
 * minified sitemap and stylesheet output
 * BUGFIX: qTranslate non-default language home URL

 = 3.8 =